lex-node/governance/constitution/constitution.md

+# THE POCKET NETWORK CONSTITUTION

+This Constitution is a legally binding agreement governing the Pocket Network, Pocket Blockchain and the use of the Pocket Technologies in connection therewith.

 # Mission Statement

 We, the Contributors to Pocket Network and Pocket Technologies, are united together in the mission to build censorship-resistant technology that will lay the foundation for reorganizing the world’s institutions towards a more equitable, hyper-connected, interplanetary future.